cossacklabs/product-docs/acra/security-controls/sql-firewall/_index.md

 ### Prepared statements

-The root of the SQL injection problem is that code and data get mixed up and can be mistaken for each other.
+The root of the SQL injection problem is that the code and the data (withing SQL query) can get mixed up and be mistaken for each other.
 SQL prepared statements help to separate code execution from the data itself.

 AcraCensor has limited support of filtering prepared statements.
 AcraCensor doesn't apply allow/deny rules for SQL requests with prepared statements.
 However, it's possible to use query_capture/query_ignore to filter the whole statement when necessary (through comparing the incoming SQL char-by-char with the SQL from the config file).

 ### Ignoring specific queries

-It might be useful not to apply allowlist/denylist rules to some exact queries, for example, the SQL queries on starting up the database.
+It might be useful to skip appliance of allowlist/denylist rules to particular queries, for example, the SQL queries on starting up the database.
 If the query is ignored, AcraCensor won't apply any rules to it (so basically AcraCensor will pass this query to the database).

 ```
 - handler: query_ignore